kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

     * __libpcre3__ - apt-get install libpcre3-dev

-**Important Note**: starting with version `4.3.0`, Kamailio uses the directory **/var/run/kamailio/** for creating FIFO and UnixSocket control files.
+**Important Note**: starting with version `4.3.0`, Kamailio uses the directory **/var/run/kamailio/** for creating FIFO and UnixSocket RPC control files.
 You may have to complete the section related to installation of `init.d` script for creating `/var/run/kamailio` even if you plan to start Kamailio manually from command line.
 The alternative is to set different paths via parameters of **jsonrpcs**